Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Even though some vitamins can cause serious side effects and health issues, they’re usually safe to take as long as you use them responsibly.

-Your doctor may recommend that you take more than the UL (tolerable upper intake levels) for certain nutrients to correct a deficiency in some circumstances.
+Your doctor may recommend taking more than the UL (tolerable upper intake levels) for specific nutrients to correct a deficiency in some circumstances.

 References: